eclipse-archived/ceylon-lang.org/documentation/presentation/introduction.md

 - convert to Devoxx template
 - decide whether to use Mac for both pres and demo or stay agnostic
 - add hierarchical structure examples
-- currentlya t 44-45 slides, 7 less and we should be good
+- currently at 44 slides, 4-5 less and we should be good assuming a quick demo

 ## Presentation